-Induction programs should ensure that teachers have a thorough understanding of the curriculum, assessment, and reporting programs.
-The understanding of content encompasses three overarching skills: planning for and implementing effective teaching and learning; creating and maintaining supportive and safe learning environments; and assessing and providing feedback on student learning.
+Induction programs should ensure that teachers thoroughly understand the curriculum, assessment, and reporting programs.
+Understanding content encompasses three overarching skills: planning for and implementing effective teaching and learning; creating and maintaining supportive and safe learning environments; and assessing and providing feedback on student learning.